While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 “Remember to create a different content plan for each platform.
 For example, people go to Facebook to make a decision, be educated and learn, but people go to Instagram to be entertained.
 Don't post the exact same kind of content on each. ”

 Before 2020, a video-conference app wouldn’t have made it on a list of tools for yoga businesses.
 But the COVID-19 redefined how businesses operate.
-Zoom and other online video tools have become essential for running online yoga classes or even dedicated digital yoga schools.
+Zoom and other online video tools have become essential for running online yoga classes or even dedicated digital yoga schools through webinars.

 Reading this guide is just one step on the pathway to success for your new business.
 It's a long process that takes dedication, passion and a whole lot of hard work.
 But Chandelle has helped numerous yoga businesses and has one more piece of advice: